 By statute, the Governor appoints members of the Hawai'i Teacher Standards Board (HTSB) from a list of qualified nominees submitted by departments, agencies, representative constituent organizations and current members of the Board.
 The fifteen-member Board is composed of not less than six licensed classroom teachers regularly engaged in teaching at the time of their appointment; three educational officers employed at the time of their appointment; the Chair of the Board of Education or his/her designee; the State Superintendent or his/her designee; the Dean of the University of Hawai'i College of Education or his/her designee chosen from the Teacher Education Coordinating Committee; a representative of the independent schools; and two public representatives.
 Statute changes in 2014 required one teacher representative to be a charter school teacher.
+In 2018, additional statute changes added the Chairperson of the Native Hawaiian Education Council or his/her designee, and a non-voting student teacher member, selected on a rotating basis from the University of Hawaii System educator preparation programs.
 The HTSB gratefully acknowledges the Governor and Senate Education Committee for nominating and confirming new members to fill the Board.